digital-ai/release-livedeployments-demo/README.md

 ## Additional components

-**Note:** The setup requires __docker, k3d, helm, git, kubectl, argocd, and flux__ to be installed on the host machine.
+Use the interactive setup to install __k3d, argocd, and flux__  on the host machine.
 Make sure you have GITHUB_TOKEN ready for the setup of FluxCD together with a clonable repository.

 See [setup](setup/README.md) for more information on how to set up the demo environment.